Bambara language: Grammar

 The basic sentence structure is subject–object–verb (SOV).
 Take the phrase, n t'a lon (I don't know [it]). n is the subject (I), a is the object (it), and [ta] lon is the verb ([to] know).
 The t' is from the negative present tense marker té, bé being the affirmative present tense marker (n b'a don would mean "I know it").
 Like many SOV languages, Bambara uses postpositions rather than prepositions - their role being similar to English prepositions but placed after the noun.

 The typical argument structure of the language consists of a subject, followed by an aspectival auxiliary, followed by the direct object, and finally a transitive verb.

 Bambara does not inflect for gender.
 Gender for a noun can be specified by adding a suffix, -cɛ or -kɛ for male and -muso for female.
 The plural is formed by attaching a vocalic suffix -u, most often with a low tone (in the orthography, -w) to nouns or adjectives.

 Loan words

+Bambara lexicon contains some borrowings from Arabic, especially in the domains of religion and commerce.
+These Arabic loanwords are considered "very well" integrated, and some were first passed into Soninke before being borrowed into Bambara.
+Additionally, Bamanakan has also received loanwords from other West African languages like Wolof and Baoulé as well as French.